microsoft/RTVS-docs/installation.md

 # Install R Tools for Visual Studio

-R Tools for Visual Studio is a free extension for Visual Studio 2015 that brings a fantastic IDE experience to R users.
+R Tools for Visual Studio is a free extension for Visual Studio 2015 that brings the Visual Studio IDE experience to R users.
 This is a preview release, that is intended for early adopters who are eager to try out our new data science experience for R and Visual Studio users.
 Please send us feedback!